Writing is a powerful tool for building knowledge

-First-Year Writing courses provide a lively, helpful introduction to college-level writing.
-Each of these classes offers substantive instruction in a content area coupled with intensive instruction in writing and revision.
-First-Year Writing classes also help students develop their speaking and presentation skills.
+All Wellesley students take one semester of First-Year Writing (FYW), which offers a lively, practical introduction to college-level writing.
+Our FYW classes are small, discussion-based seminars taught by experienced faculty members.
+They provide a space in which students get to explore an inspiring topic while receiving valuable instruction in writing and revision.
+FYW classes also help students develop their speaking and presentation skills, and they serve as supportive communities for first-year students.
 Writing at the college level requires proficient handling of evidence, analysis, argument, and structure.
-Writing faculty are committed to helping Wellesley students develop these skills and gain confidence as they exercise their voice, educate others, and identify paths for change.
+FYW provides a foundation for students as they cultivate these skills and gain confidence as writers.
+These classes launch students on their writing paths, through college and beyond, equipping students to exercise their voice, educate others, and identify paths for change.

-The Writing Program administers First-Year Writing courses and an intensive writing workshop, WRIT 201.
-The Writing Program also offers a small selection of upper-level writing courses, and it operates the writing tutor program.
+The Writing Program administers First-Year Writing courses, an intensive writing workshop and tutorial (WRIT 201), and a selection of upper-level writing courses.
+It also operates a thriving peer writing tutor program.

 For information about creative writing courses, see the webpage of the Department of English and Creative Writing.